 post-pregnancy body contouring with sydney plastic surgeon dr ellis choy

 With post-pregnancy body contouring, you choose a combination of plastic surgery procedures to address the issues that bother you the most.
 Diet and exercise play a vital role in bringing your body back to shape.
 They do not, however, tighten your skin, eliminate stretch marks or increase your skin’s elasticity.
-However, a plastic surgeon can address these factors.
+A specialist plastic surgeon can address these factors.

 Changing Names, Changing Times